Daniele Franceschini

-Daniele Franceschini (born 13 January 1976) is an Italian football manager and former midfielder, who played as a left winger.
+Daniele Franceschini (born 13 January 1976) is an Italian professional football manager and former player who played as a left winger.
+He is currently in charge of the Italy national under-17 team.

 Club career

 In mid-2006, Franceschini joined another Serie A club Sampdoria.
 After 4 seasons in Genoa city, Franceschini moved to Atletico Roma in mid-2010.

 Managerial career

 In February 2016, Franceschini was appointed as the head coach (allenatore) of Lega Pro struggler Martina Franca.

 In mid-2017, Franceschini was appointed as the coach (c.t. or tecnico) of Italy national under-18 team.
 His debut match was a draw.
 His team won the next match.

 Franceschini led the team in 2018 Mediterranean Games.
 The team won the silver medal.